 From roofing to road kill removal to cleaning toilets at national banks; Aaron has done what it takes to keep the wolf from the door.
-(Someone should tell him that dodgy novels have no effect on the wolf.)
+(Someone should tell him that weird-Ass novels tend not to have an effect on the wolf.)

 If a drug addicted funeral director and a sexually compulsive Jungian analyst had a bastard child, it would grow up to find catharsis in the works of Aaron Louis Asselstine.

-Life is dodgy at the best of times.
-There are no real answers.
-No real truths.
-In fact, what is real?
-Aaron unpacks the dodgy suitcase of reality in everything that he writes.
+Life is dodgy at the best of times, let alone the worst.
+There are no real answers, no real truths.
+In fact, what the hell is real, in the adjectival sense of the word?
+Nevertheless, Aaron attempts to unpack the dodgy suitcase of reality in his weird-Ass novels.